 5 day and 7 day meal plans

 Students who have the 5 day or 7 day meal plans have unlimited access to the 24/7 all-you-care-to-eat dining hall.
-Once a student enters the Dining hall, a 30-minute period must elapse prior to re-entry.
-If re-entry occurs during this period, the meal plan holder will need to pay to enter the Dining hall.
 Meal plan holders must eat inside the dining hall and are not permitted to take any food out of the dining hall.
 The funds earmarked for the unlimited 24/7 all-you-care-to-eat dining hall are non-refundable, non-interchangeable and non-transferrable.

-Students who have the 5 day or 7 day meal plans have access to the Dining dollar account, a tax-exempt account that can only be used to purchase food prepared on campus.
-Once the meal plan expires, any funds remaining in the Dining dollar account will be transferred to the Flex account.
+Student who have the 5 day or 7 day meal plans have access to the Dining dollar account, a tax-exempt account that can only be used to purchase food prepared on campus.
+Once the meal plan expires, and funds remaining in the Dining dollar account will be transferred to the Flex account.
 All transfers will incur an administration fee of $25.